rmolinari/thesis_1999/1999_thesis.typ

 == Introduction

-In #chapRef(3) we gave a generalization of (a weaker form) of the origianl Soare and Stob result.
+In #chapRef(3) we gave a generalization of (a weaker form) of the original Soare and Stob result.
 In #chapRef(5) we will prove a generalization in another direction:
 // TODO: label this 5.2
 #theorem[